markel1974/Symphony/src/hardware/vic/README.md

 *   **TODOs:**  Includes a TODO list for future improvements.
 * **Usage:**

-This `README.md` provides a good starting point for understanding the VIC-II emulation in `g64`.
+This `README.md` provides a good starting point for understanding the VIC-II emulation in `symphony`.
 Remember to fill in the TODO sections and to thoroughly review and update the information as the project evolves.